ooonush/FishyUnityTransport/README.md

 	This is an improved fork from https://github.com/matthewshirley/FishyUTP.

-The FishyUnityTransport library API is close to **[UnityTransport for Netcode For Gameobjects](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/tree/develop/com.unity.netcode.gameobjects/Runtime/Transports/UTP)** and uses some of its code.
+The FishyUnityTransport library API is close to **[UnityTransport for NGO](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/tree/develop/com.unity.netcode.gameobjects/Runtime/Transports/UTP)** and uses some of its code.

 ## Dependencies
 Make sure you have the following packages installed: